 - Other: NFC (excluding US model)

-The vanilla Moto G7 isn’t the most basic, nor is it the most powerful, but it most clearly represents the values of the Moto G name and aims to strike as perfect a balance of design, features and price as possible.
+The vanilla Moto G7 is neither the most basic nor the most powerful device in the series — instead, it aims to strike as perfect a balance of design, features and price as possible.
+The question is, does it succeed?

-Motorola impressed us last year when the Moto G6 appeared sporting a decidedly premium ‘3D glass’-backed design and that trait has been carried over to this year’s Moto G7.
-There’s a little less flash this time around, however, with a more understated surface finish and a more subtle reflective pattern around the main camera array.
+Motorola impressed us last year when the Moto G6 appeared sporting a notably premium ‘3D glass’-backed design and we’re pleased to see that trait continued on this year’s Moto G7.
+There’s a little less flash this time around, however, with a more understated surface finish and a subtle reflective pattern around the main camera array.

 When polished, its curved sides make for a pleasingly clean, well-made and attractive-looking handset, with an equally shiny colour-matched metal frame running around the edge.